 People dress the same and uniformity and conformity are the norm.
 It is just precious to see all the little younger children with their matching hats, book bags and even umbrellas.
 Even as adults it is a comforting thing to be part of a group with certain attire guidelines.

-Attention to detail is paramount.
-Have you ever noticed in Japanese cooking, the little vegetables cut into flowers, the placement of little dishes set in front of you, or maybe admired the time mothers spend on creating the perfect cute little bento box for their children?
+Attention to detail is paramount in Japanese Culture.
+Have you ever noticed in Japanese cooking, the little vegetables cut into flowers, the placement of little dishes set in front of you?
+Maybe you have admired the time mothers spend on creating the perfect cute little bento box for their children?
 Well maybe not everyone notices these little things, but I sure do.

-Jenga Japanese Sweet Potato fries is just the kind of healthy snack you have been looking for.
+Japanese Sweet Potato fries is just the kind of healthy snack you have been looking for.
+If you are looking for more HOT Japanese savory snacks you might also like our crab sushi bake or our Isobeyaki Mochi

 Jenga Japanese Sweet Potato Fries